wiheto/teneto/docs/tutorial/what_is_tnt.rst

 Different network types
 -----------------------

-THere are a few different versions of networks.
+There are a few different versions of networks.
 Two key properties distinctions are:

 1. Are the connections *binary* or *weighted*.
 2. Are the connections *undirected* or *directed*.